43v3rn88b/Automated-Data-Extraction-Web-Form-Filling-Python-JavaScript-/README.md

 1. Python reads the Excel sheet and converts the training rows into a JSON list.

-2. You open the mock training form in your browser.
+2. Open the mock training form in the browser.

-3. You paste the JavaScript autofill script into the browser console, passing the JSON data.
+3. Paste the JavaScript autofill script into the browser console, passing the JSON data.

 4. The script automatically: